 them.
 They can't hold it.
 And their feelings get hurt very easily.
 Thus, it is very important to have a pad available.
 A simple firm "NO" and MAYBE a tiny swat to the rump will suffice, and then immediately take them to their place to potty.
 You have to watch them like a hawk, and do not let them roam the entire house until potty habits are established!!
 Read the general housebreaking tips above.

 Maltese are very smart!
 Rest Assured, your diligence, patience, and commitment to the potty training stage will pay off.
 Just remember that once they are trained, it will be well worth it, and everybody will be very happy in the end.

 - Box has 9 inch sides!
 Keep the mess in the box!
 24 by 24 by 9 inches

 - IDEAL ESPECIALLY FOR MALE DOGS!!!

-- NO MORE SPRAYED URINE ON THE FLOOR OR WALLS!
+- NO MORE STRAY URINE ON THE FLOOR OR WALLS!

 - BOX LOCKS IN PIDDLE PADS OR NEWS PAPER OR JUST USE THE GRATE